X-Men: The End: Book 1: Dreamers and Demons

-Shi'ar Empress Lilandra Neramani orders Phoenix destroyed once more.
-Her Lord Chancellor makes his own plans and orders the X-Men killed.
-He sends shapeshifting Warskrulls to Earth.
-Warskrulls attack every X-Man on Earth, including Storm and Wolverine in Africa, Emma Frost and Rogue in California, and Iceman and Sage at X-Corp headquarters.
-Emma and Rogue survive only to realize that Rogue's home has been attacked and both Emma's (and Scott's) and Rogue's (and Gambit's) children have been taken, apparently, by Mister Sinister, with Gambit seemingly betraying his wife and team to deliver the children to Sinister in person.
+Sinister sends his minions to kill most of X-Force's members.
+At the same time, Shi'ar empress Lilandra Neramani orders the Phoenix to be destroyed.
+Her Lord Chancellor sends Warskrull forces to attack the X-Men, including Emma Frost and Rogue in California, and Iceman and Sage at X-Corp headquarters.
+Frost and Rogue survive, only to realize that Rogue's home has been attacked and both her children and those of Cyclops have been captured.